asyncapi/website/pages/docs/concepts/asyncapi-document/adding_channels.md

 In addition to the term "channel," alternative names can be used to refer to the concept of channels in asynchronous messaging systems.
 These names may vary depending on the messaging protocol or system being used.
 Some examples include "topic," "queue," "routing key," and "path."
 These alternative names represent the same underlying concept of organizing and transmitting messages between producers and consumers.

-Here's an example of how to define channels:
+Here's an example of how to define channels -

 ```yml
 channels: